mayar4ki/MG-Test/README.md

-# MG-Test

-A full-stack application built with a modern monorepo architecture.
+## Full-stack application built with a modern monorepo architecture.

----

 ## 📸 Screenshots